dnaeon/dnaeon.github.io/_posts/2016-03-03-dependency-graph-resolution-algorithm-in-go.md

 having to pull lots of library dependencies, which would happen if I have to use an external solution.

-It was yesterday when I came across the
+It was yesterday when I came across
-[An example dependency resolution algorithm in Python](https://breakingcode.wordpress.com/2013/03/11/an-example-dependency-resolution-algorithm-in-python/), post which implements a simple, but efficient algorithm for resolving dependency graphs.
+[An example dependency resolution algorithm in Python](https://breakingcode.wordpress.com/2013/03/11/an-example-dependency-resolution-algorithm-in-python/), which implements a simple, but efficient algorithm for resolving dependency graphs.
 Even better, the algorithm uses an iterative approach rather than a recursive one.